 A Note About Turning In Your Truck

 If a tow truck takes your food truck, that’s considered a repossession.
-Now, if you arrange to drop off the vehicle with the lender, that’s viewed as a voluntary surrender.
+If you arrange to drop off the vehicle with the lender that’s viewed as a voluntary surrender.

 If you voluntarily surrender your food truck, you’ll avoid repayment of the costs the bank incurs for the tow truck and storage.
 But lenders see repossession and voluntary surrender as essentially the same thing.
 Although each show up differently on your credit report, neither will ultimately be good for your credit.